cailiufang16/lenster/README.md

 ## ✅ Community

-For a place to have open discussions on features, voice your ideas, or get help with general questions please visit our community at [Discord](https://lenster.xyz/discord).
+For a place to have open discussions on features, voice your ideas, or get help with general questions please visit our community at [Discord](https://lenster.xyz/discord). community for chat.

 ## 🤝 Contributing